In-app messages

 }

-If you set trackActions to false but you still want to track click and close events under some circumstances, you can use the methods trackInAppMessageClick or trackInAppMessageClose in the action method:
+If you set trackActions to false but you still want to track click and close events under some circumstances, you can use the methods trackInAppMessageClick or trackInAppMessageClose in the action methods:

 message: InAppMessage,